Oona King: Peerage

 On 26 January 2011, King was created a life peer as Baroness King of Bow, of Bow in the London Borough of Tower Hamlets.
 She was introduced in the House of Lords on 31 January 2011, where she sat on the Labour benches.
 When her appointment was announced in November 2010, she resigned as a constituency representative to the Labour National Executive Committee, to which she had recently been elected, before attending her first meeting.
 Upon taking her seat in the Lords, King stood down from her Diversity Officer role with Channel 4.
-From 7 January 2020 King has been listed as ineligible to take part in the business of the House of Lords as she is on leave of absence.

 In 2012, King was elected to the Progress strategy board as a parliamentarian.

 In 2016, she took a leave of absence from the Lords to take a role as YouTube Diversity Director.
 In 2019, she left Google to join Snap, Inc. as their first VP of diversity and inclusion.
 King was also listed in the annual Powerlist as one of the most influential people of African/African-Caribbean descent in the UK.

+In January 2024, King announced that she has left Snap, Inc. to join Uber as Chief Diversity And Inclusion Officer.
+She retired from the House of Lords on 9 July 2024.